-61. The Settlement commenced on 1st October 1917 and practi-Duration and cost of Settlement Operations.
+The Settlement commenced on 1st October 1917 and practi-61. cally closed on 30th April 1921 after which Duration and cost of Settlement Operlittle remained to be done. ations.

 Operations thus lasted considerably less than the period anticipated in the forecast report.